luismede/luismede/README.md

 ---

 - 👨‍💻 Working on random projects in my free time
-- 🇺🇲 Learning English - Level A2
+- 🇺🇲 Learning English - A2 Pre-Intermediate English Level
 - 📚 In the selection process for the institute J&F

 ---